Chapter 6.20

 6.20.100 Appeal upon denial of award.

-B. Applicant may, within 10 days after receiving the administrator’s final denial, request a public hearing before the city council by submitting to the city clerk a written petition for an appeal hearing.
+B. Applicant may, within 10 days after receiving the public works director’s and/or his or her designee’s final denial, request a public hearing before the city council by submitting to the city clerk a written petition for an appeal hearing.
 If a public hearing is requested, the city clerk shall set the matter for hearing at the next regularly scheduled city council meeting or any later date as agreed upon by the applicant and clerk of the city council.
 At such hearing, applicant may present evidence in writing and through testimony of its employees and others relevant to the application.
 During such hearing, the city council may demand from the applicant such additional information as the city council may deem relevant and necessary.
 Standard rules of evidence are not in effect at such public hearing, and the applicant shall have the burden of proof to show facts demonstrating that the applicant does in fact meet the requirements of this chapter.
 Any hearing may be continued or adjourned to a stated time and place without the giving of further notice.
 The city council will provide applicant with a written explanation of its determination on the application within 30 days of such hearing.
 The city council’s decision is final.

 6.20.110 Awarding of franchise.